abinit/abinit/doc/tutorial/eph4isotc.md

 \ww_{\text{log}} = \exp \Biggl [ \dfrac{2}{\lambda} \int \dfrac{\alpha^2F(\ww)}{\ww}\log(\ww)\dd\ww \Biggr ]
 $$

+The formalism assumes a single superconducting gap and it is expected to be valid in the dirty-limit.

-In pratical applications, $\mu^*$ is treated as an **external parameter**.
+In pratical applications, $\mu^*$ is treated as an **external parameter**. that is adjusted to reproduce experimental results, typically between 0.1 and 0.2.
 The default value of [[eph_mustar]] used in the code is 0.1.

 <!--
-that usually ranges between .. and ,,

 Nesting factor